Description

 Impact

-A critical vulnerability allows remote attackers to execute arbitrary code on servers running the Glassfish gadget handler.
-The flaw arises from the server’s handling of .xml files wherein user‑supplied values are evaluated as Expression Language (EL) expressions without proper sanitization or escaping.
-Injecting expressions such as #{7*7} demonstrates that the EL engine evaluates the payload, returning 49, confirming that arbitrary expression evaluation is possible.
-The vulnerability is classified as CWE‑917, reflecting the dangerous EL injection that can lead to full compromise of the underlying host, including data tampering, command execution, persistence mechanisms, and lateral movement.
+A critical vulnerability allows remote attackers to execute arbitrary code on Glassfish servers running the gadget handler, due to the server‑side template rendering mechanism that processes .xml files.
+The handler evaluates user‑supplied values as Expression Language (EL) expressions without sanitization or escaping.
+Injecting expressions such as #{7*7} shows that the server evaluates these expressions, returning 49, confirming arbitrary EL inclusion.
+This flaw, classified as CWE‑917, can fully compromise the host, enabling data read/write, command execution, persistence, and lateral movement.

 Affected Systems